embatty/KL_2025/course_modules_2025/DetectingResistance/DetectingResistance.md

 **Figure 6.** Pathogenwatch genome report for _Klebsiella pneumoniae_ strain cpe004.

-Now click on the AMR section of the report (arrow in **Figure 7**).
+Now click on the AMR section of the report.
 Scroll down and pay particular attention to the ‘Resistance determinants’, that is, the AMR genes and mutations detected in the genome assembly of our strain of interest, and compare these results with those obtained with AMRFinder for strain cpe004.

 ![](images/Picture_7.png)